Sitting in the Midday Sun

-"Sitting in the Midday Sun" is a song by British rock band The Kinks, written by their frontman and main songwriter Ray Davies.
+"Sitting in the Midday Sun" is a song by British rock band the Kinks, written by their frontman and main songwriter Ray Davies.
 It was recorded in June 1973 and released as a single in the US and UK the same year.
 Reviews were generally positive, but it failed to chart.
 "Sitting in the Midday Sun" was included on Preservation Act 1, released in November 1973.
 Act 1 peaked at number 177 on the US Billboard charts, but failed to make an impression on the UK charts.

 Background and recording

-Doug Hinman estimates that "Sitting in the Midday Sun" was the first track recorded at The Kinks' new Konk Studios.
+Doug Hinman estimates that "Sitting in the Midday Sun" was the first track recorded at the Kinks' new Konk Studios.
 The song was recorded around 8 June, and was worked on along with several other tracks from the band's upcoming LP.

 Izabela Curyllo-Klag regarded the protagonist of "Sitting in the Midday Sun" to be an example of a Davies' character dealing with economic and social stresses by retaining his authenticity and becoming an outcast on the margins of society, as opposed to other Davies' characters aspiring to social mobility but losing authenticity.

 Release and reception

 It was backed by "One of the Survivors" for its UK release, where it came out in June; for its August release in the US, "Sweet Lady Genevieve" was substituted.
 The single was given little promotion on either side of the Atlantic, and failed to chart, but was well received by the American rock press.
 Alan Betrock of Rock Marketplace wrote: "The new Kinks record has to bring smiles onto a lot of faces. ...
 'Sitting in the Midday Sun' sounds like it could have come right off of Village Green and melodically and lyrically is quite fine."
 Reception in the UK was mixed.
 Melody Maker praised "Sitting in the Midday Sun", noting its "lazy summer sound," and calling it "another winning tune from Raymond Douglas Davies and the boys."
 New Musical Express was mixed: "One of those lightweight singles The Kinks put out when they're waiting for Ray Davies to come up with something truly remarkable.
 It's an adequately pleasant little summer song that will do what it's supposed to do."
 Disc called it "one of the week's better releases".
+Record World called it "a change of pace from this English contingent as Ray Davies slows it down a bit with this pleasant ditty" and said that the "background vocals are akin to those of their classic 'Waterloo Sunset.'"